operator-framework/operator-sdk/website/content/en/docs/golang/migrating-existing-apis.md

 **Notes:**
 - `<full group>` is the full group name of your CRD while `<group>` is the last subdomain of `<full group>`, ex. `foo.bar.com` vs `foo`. `<resource>` is the plural lower-case of CRD `Kind` specified at `spec.names.plural`.
 - Your CRD *must* specify exactly one [storage version][crd-storage-version].
 Use the `+kubebuilder:storageversion` [marker][crd-markers] to indicate the GVK that should be used to store data by the API server.
 This marker should be in a comment above your `CatalogSourceConfig` type.
-- If your operator does not have custom data manually added to its CRD's, you can skip to the [following section][api-migrations-types-and-commonalities]; `operator-sdk generate crds` will handle CRD updates in that case.
+- If your operator does not have custom data manually added to its CRD's, you can skip to the [following section](#migration-types-and-commonalities-between-them); `operator-sdk generate crds` will handle CRD updates in that case.

 Upgrading from `spec.version` to `spec.versions` will be demonstrated using the following CRD manifest example: